TheWorkflowAcademy/ZohoCreator-Pull-and-Push-with-Subforms/README.md

 ```

 ### Pull required record info to the Creator Subform
 For each record, we get the necessary fields from Books, and assign values to the subform fields.
-Change the row names `row_n` & field API names `r.get("field_name")` based on your own requirements.
 When this is completed, you will get all the fields of the records you need populated in the Creator subform upon the load of the form, ready for review.

 ```javascript
 n = 0;